radareorg/radare.org/con/2025/index.md

 Parsing disassembly has been always a quick and dirty way to extract information from the code, but also to improve the readability replacing inmediates with symbolic information like local variables or function names.
 This feature has been also very useful for translating any architecture into pseudocode which let high level decompilers like Decai to handle lots of targets with very little effort.
 During the transition from 5.9 to 6.0, radare2 changed the way these APIs work and improved the state of the art by introducing plugins and generic APIs to help developers reduce code complexity and maintainability while producing more solid results.

+### Automated Binary Morphing and Evasion Analytics

+(seilfreed) - 30m

+This talk introduces r2morph, a framework for transforming binaries while preserving their behaviour.
+Built on radare2, it performs semantic-aware mutations such as instruction substitution, NOP insertion, and control-flow flattening.
+We’ll explore its architecture, multi-architecture support, and practical uses in obfuscation, evasion testing, and binary research, with live examples of extending it through custom mutation passes.

 ### Vibereversing binaries with r2mcp

 (pancake) - 30m